Goldman Sachs asks U.S. employees to work from home until Jan. 18 | Business

 Goldman's offices will continue to remain open with previously announced COVID-19 safety protocols, the spokesperson added.
 Those measures are: a vaccine requirement, booster requirement for all eligible populations effective Feb.
 1, bi-weekly testing effective Jan.
 10, and mandatory masks.
 Financial firms have been grappling with when they can realistically get back to business-as-usual, and how to communicate to staff and retain workers amid the uncertainty.
 A number of other banks had asked staff to work remotely due to the latest surge in cases.

-For a FACTBOX on the banks' latest plans click here: Goldman was among the Wall Street banks that had pushed hardest to bring staff back into offices.
-Since August, the bank has required vaccinations for all staff and visitors entering its offices in the United States, and staff received COVID tests onsite once a week.
+For a FACTBOX on the banks' latest plans click here: Goldman was among the Wall Street banks that had pushed hardest to bring staff back into offices, and had been the last holdout trying to keep most staff working in the offices through the Omicron variant's surge.

+JPMorgan Chase & Co, which was also among those pushing staff to work in its offices, told workers last week https://www.reuters.com/business/finance/jpmorgan-citi-staff-start-2022-with-remote-work-2021-12-31 they could from home for the first two weeks of January.
+However, JPMorgan said in the memo to employees that all staff are expected to return to offices no later than Feb.
+1. Citigroup (C.N) has also asked its employees to work from home during the first few weeks of 2022, a spokesperson confirmed late last month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)